mguerrea/ffSampling/README.md

 -v: verifies signature of message

-Private keys are harcoded because the only purpose of this program is to provide a demonstration for the ffSampling algorithm.
+Private keys are hardcoded because the only purpose of this program is to provide a demonstration for the ffSampling algorithm.